 Our physician-scientists are spearheading their own immunotherapy investigator-initiated trials studying a variety of cancers including advanced metastatic prostate cancer, led by Dr. Rahul Parikh, and human papillomavirus (HPV)-associated head and neck cancer, led by Dr. Prakash Neupane.
 KU Cancer Center radiation oncologist David Akhavan, MD, PhD, is generating CAR T-cells to target tumors in the brain.
 His work involves precisely routing the CAR T-cells to blood vessels feeding the tumors.
 These efforts give us hope in hard-to-treat cancers.

-We are working with one of our peer institutions, Roswell Park Comprehensive Cancer Center in Buffalo, New York, to open a gynecologic cancer CAR T-cell study.
-With The University of Central Lancashire (UK), we jointly hired a scientist who shares appointments between our two institutions.
+Investigators at The University of Kansas Cancer Center are working with the National Cancer Institute to produce CAR T-cells that target multiple cell surface molecules, such that if the tumor can escape detection by no longer expressing a targeted cell surface molecule such as CD19, we’ve engineered it to recognize 2 other molecules on the cell surface, e.g. CD-20 and CD-22.
+With The University of Central Lancashire (UK), we jointly hired a scientist who shares appointments between our 2 institutions.
 This partnership started with a conversation from a visiting speaker, and now it may lead to exciting international collaborations!
 These examples underscore the value in being a National Cancer Institute-designated academic medical center.

 What I’ve highlighted here is just a fraction of the remarkable research activity in the field.
 We are moving toward a future of more precise, more effective therapies than our traditional chemotherapies and radiation therapies that have been used for decades.
 It is truly an exciting time to be a researcher and a clinician.